Wolverine971/9takes/src/blog/people/celebrities/Oprah-Winfrey-social.md

 # twitter

 Tweet 1:
-"🧵 Ready to delve into the world of Enneagrams?
+"🧵 Ready to dive into the world of Enneagrams?
 We're taking a look at Oprah Winfrey and how she embodies characteristics of the Enneagram Type 2, The Helper.
 Stay tuned! #Enneagram #OprahWinfrey"

 Tweet 2:
 "The first thing that strikes us about Oprah?
 Her innate desire to help and connect with people.
 This generosity and ability to empathize is a strong trait of a Type 2 personality. #Enneagram2 #Connection"